aygunliftern/CarManagementFunctionStates/Relevelling.md

 This part includes incrementation of the timer and display of message.

 - Display shows “Relevelling”.
-- timerReLeveling incremented by timer10msDiff
+- Releveling timer incremented by timer10msDiff

 ## Bridging
 This part includes door bridging.